 Golden Gate Bridge/Presidio, San Francisco Hotels

-Transportation: Okay.
-Decent MUNI, no BART
+Transportation: Decent MUNI access, no BART

 Where NOT to Stay in San Francisco